Tinka8ell/DailyOffice/README.md

 ## Paragraph

-Yet to be formalised, but something like and array of Lines seperated by <br/> separators.
+Array of Lines seperated by <br/> separators.

 ## Lines

-Made up of parts that are either:
+An array of parts that are either:

 * Text
-* Emphasised text
+* Optional type (currently only 'em' supported)

 ## Bible reading (version, reference)